tireddy2/JOSE_HPKE/draft-rha-jose-hpke-encrypt.md

 The JSON Web Algorithms (JWA) {{RFC7518}} in Section 4.6 defines two ways using the key agreement result.
 When Direct Key Agreement is employed, the shared secret established through the HPKE will be the content encryption key (CEK).
 When Key Agreement with Key Wrapping is employed, the shared secret established through the HPKE will wrap the CEK.
 If multiple recipients are needed, then Key Agreement with Key Wrapping mode is used.

-In both cases a new JOSE header parameter, called 'encapsulated_key', is used to convey the content of the "enc" structure defined in the HPKE specification. "enc" represents the serialized public key.
+In both cases a new JOSE header parameter, called 'ek', is used to convey the content of the "enc" structure defined in the HPKE specification. "enc" represents the serialized public key.

-When the alg value is set to any of algorithms registered by this specification then the 'encapsulated_key' header parameter MUST be present in the unprotected header parameter.
+When the alg value is set to any of algorithms registered by this specification then the 'ek' header parameter MUST be present in the unprotected header parameter.

-The 'encapsulated_key' parameter contains the encapsulated key, which is output of the HPKE KEM, and is represented as a base64url encoded string.
+The 'ek' parameter contains the encapsulated key, which is output of the HPKE KEM, and is represented as a base64url encoded string.
 The parameter "kty" MUST be present and set to "OKP" defined in Section 2 of {{RFC8037}}.

 ### HPKE Usage in Direct and Key Agreement with Key Wrapping